-As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] will come into effect.
+As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] came into effect.
 This regulation is developed to drive sustainable investment.
 The SFDR will have big impact on asset managers, banks and fund brokers.
-In the upcoming weeks we will publish a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the indicators to help you get your head around the subject.
-And to ensure you are well prepared for the new regulation.
+We offer you a complete blog series focusing on the SFDR, the obligations, the timelines, the definitions, the indicators and the Adverse Sustainability Impacts Statement to help you get your head around the subject.
+In our blog posts we focus on the impact of this regulation to you as a Financial Market Participant to ensure you are well prepared for the new regulation.

 The road to SFDR compliance: important dates

 March 10, 2021: SFDR effective date; requires all level 1 obligations to be in place

 July 1, 2022: First reference period starts (was 1 January 2022, but has been delayed)

 June 30, 2023: The final date on which FMPs need to report for the first time